 This output signal controls the brake.
 The allocation of the /BK signal can be changed.
-For details, refer to (3) Brake Signal (/BK) Allocation.
+Refer to (3) Brake Signal (/BK) Allocation for allocation.

-The /BK signal turns OFF (applies the brake) when an alarm is detected or the Servo OFF command is received.
+The /BK signal turns OFF (applies the brake) when an alarm is detected or the servomotor power is OFF.
 The brake OFF timing can be adjusted with Pn506.

-Туре Name Connector Pin Number Setting Meaning Output /BK CN1-1, CN1-2 ON (closed) Releases the brake.
+Туре Name Connector Pin Number Setting Meaning Output /BK CN1-25, CN1-26 ON (closed) Releases the brake.
 OFF (open) Applies the brake.